 The more passengers fly, the higher their Smartavia Rewards Program status is.
 Passengers with higher statuses are rewarded with special flight extras, such as additional baggage, bonus miles and even airport lounge access.

-The airline isn't a member of any airline alliance.
+Smartavia isn't a member of any airline alliance.
+Find out more about airline alliances here.

 Smartavia currently has a codeshare agreement with Red Wings Airlines, which has existed since the two airlines merged.
 Under the current agreement, the codeshare agreement will exist for as long as the airlines operate as separate brands.